Vertical Growth vs. Horizontal Growth: Definitions & Which is Best

 Horizontal Growth Strategy

-A horizontal growth strategy means expanding products/services to new markets.
+Horizontal growth means expanding products or services to new markets.
 This can be done by developing a new market or penetrating an existing market.
-Additionally, you might try to apply existing assets to a new business domain, such as transitioning from a product to a SaaS model.
+Organizations may look to horizontal growth when they have a successful pre-existing product to expand to new industries or geographic markets.

 - Challenges unique to new markets